-Around three quarters of the UK need to wear contact lenses or glasses or have had to have laser eye surgery at some point in their lives.
+Around three-quarters of the UK need to wear contact lenses for astigmatisms or glasses or have had to have laser eye surgery at some point in their lives.
 And anyone who has visited an optician to have their eyes tested will be familiar with the rows of letters that get progressively smaller that they’re asked to read during a test.
 But what you may not be familiar with is the inventor of the test and how our modern-day testing routine came about.
 Ferdinand Monoyer was a French ophthalmologist born in 1836 who’s greatest achievement was inventing the test we still use to assess eyesight today.

 Monoyer was one of the leading ophthalmologists in France, having worked at universities in Lyon, Nancy and Strasbourg until his death in 1912.
 He was incredibly innovative and created the letter chart that changed the landscape of vision testing.
 Monoyer was known to change the fonts of particular letters if they didn’t suit him, arguing that if someone’s vision is being tested by it then it needs to be as legible as possible.